grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 1. You can follow the convert CLI command [debugging][] instructions to generate a diagnostic report.

-1. Refer to the Grafana Agent [Flow Debugging][] for more information about running Grafana Agent in Flow mode.
+1. Refer to the Grafana Agent [Flow Debugging](ref:flow-debugging) for more information about running Grafana Agent in Flow mode.

-1. If your [Static] mode configuration can't be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
+1. If your[Static](ref:static) mode configuration can't be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
 You can use the ` --config.bypass-conversion-errors` flag with `--config.format=static` to bypass any non-critical issues and start the Agent.